The HIAT develops and produces PEM Electrolyzer

 CCM's/ MEA's based on different membranes.
 More Details

-How can you increase the performance
+How can you increase the performance of fuel cells?

 The HIAT uses thin tissue - reinforced membranes for